 The city provides wastewater services to more than half of Sedona residents and businesses.
 The remaining services are provided through private sewer and septic systems.
 Sedona bills wastewater service fees on a monthly basis and in arrears.
-Billing statements are typically mailed on the first day of each month with payment is due on the 15th of each month.
+Billing statements are typically mailed on the first day of each month, the payment is due on the 15th of each month.

 Establishing new service